-At Williams a student may choose any one of the following degrees: Bachelor of Arts (Art, Church Music, English, History, Liberal Arts or Music); Bachelor of Arts in Christian Ministries (Biblical-Theological Studies, Biblical-Linguistic Studies, Youth Ministry, Christian Education, Sports Ministry Studies, and Christian Missions; Associate in Arts-Theology); Bachelor of Science (Art Education, Biology, Business Administration, Computer Information Science, Elementary Education, English Education, Family Psychology, Finance, Health and Physical Education, Liberal Arts, Middle Level Education, Music Education, Psychology, or Social Studies Education); Associate in Arts.
+At Williams a student may choose any one of the following degrees and certificates: Bachelor of Arts (Art, Church Music, English, History, Liberal Arts or Music); Bachelor of Arts in Christian Ministries (Biblical-Theological Studies, Biblical-Linguistic Studies, Youth Ministry, Religious Education, and Christian Missions; Associate in Arts-Theology); Bachelor of Science (Art Education, Biology, Business Administration, Computer Information Science, Early Childhood Education, English Education, Family Psychology, Finance, Health and Physical Education, Liberal Arts, Middle Level Education, Music Education, Psychology, or Social Studies Education); Associate Degrees in Arts.

-To be eligible for a degree the student must be of good moral character and must fulfill the academic requirements set forth in the respective degree or certificate programs.
+To be eligible for a degree or certificate the student must be of good moral character and must fulfill the academic requirements set forth in the respective degree or certificate programs.
 Departmental requirements may exceed the minimum requirements set forth below.